Side panels / Tools page

-The BrandMeister manager (BMM) is available when the Homebrew connector is active.
-With BMM, you can link/unlink static and dynamic talkgroups and reflectors, and you can interrupt the currently ongoing call.
+The BrandMeister Manager (BMM) is available when the Homebrew connector is active, and it is configured for a BrandMeister server.
+With BMM, you can link/unlink static and dynamic talkgroups, and you can interrupt the currently ongoing call.

 A BrandMeister API key is needed to use the BMM.
 You can get the API key by clicking on the Get key button, and logging into the BrandMeister SelfCare.
 Copy and paste the API key to the API key input field and click on the Save button.
 The API key's validity can be checked by clicking on the Check key button.

 Note that only BrandMeister API v1 keys are stored in the openSPOT2. v2 keys are stored by your browser.

 This feature is available when the modem is in DMR mode, or the currently active connector supports DMR SMS sending.